 Victoria Park Nature Education

-Discover the incredible wildlife of Deadman’s Pond and how they make this ecosystem their home.
-See some of our pond swimming and tree dwelling creatures up close and discover what they need to survive.
-This tour has a focus on the frogs and salamanders currently growing up in the pond, and we will also explore and celebrate the native tree species and birds who live here too!
+Deadman’s Pond is a very special place in this park, and this tour focuses on what makes it such a wonderful and important ecosystem that many animals call home.
+This tour has a focus on the frogs and salamanders currently growing up in the pond, and we will also explore and celebrate the native tree species and birds who live here, too!

 This activity focuses on Monarch Butterflies, their incredible life cycle and migration, and the important elements they need along the way to thrive.
-We will also take a look at the native garden beds and learn about the native species growing there, and see if we can find some pollinators and other insects in the park!
+We will also take a look at some of Victoria Park’s native garden beds to learn about the flowers growing there, and to see if we can find some butterflies and other pollinators!

-Every week from May 26th to August 29th, a self-led nature activity will be available to pick-up at the Victoria Park clubhouse off Forbes Kennedy Way.
+Every week from May 19th to August 29th, 8:00-4:00, there are self-led nature activities and other free resources available to pick up at the Victoria Park Nature Education Resource hub, which is located in the front of the Victoria Park clubhouse, off Forbes Kennedy Way.
 The activities encourage nature-based learning and exploring, along with meaningful and fun time outside.
-Most activities take around 30 minutes to one hour and can be completed in the park.
+Resources are available for both children and adults!

 Contact [email protected] for more information.